220307-UTA-NET/Project2/README.md

       -Select animal to adopt

 Sellers: they are able to upload images, enter personal information, pet description, and access to adopters’ profiles.

-Adopters; they are able to enter their personal information and their home characteristics/conditions to their profiles to be available to the sellers.
+Adopters: they are able to enter their personal information and their home characteristics/conditions to their profiles to be available to the sellers.